 Due to the nature of Epilepsy and given it can be difficult to manage in some cases, this can often lead to a person’s educational and social development being stifled.

 This is why Training for Success was set up by Epilepsy Ireland.
-The course aims to empower person’s with Epilepsy to manage their condition while providing participants on the course with the vital skills to either enter the workforce or pursue further education.
+The course aims to empower person’s with epilepsy to manage their condition while providing participants on the course with the vital skills to either enter the workforce or pursue further education.

-Why should I go on Training for Success?
+Why should I join Training for Success?

 Since its inception in 1998, 85% of participants who have completed this course have gone on to either further education or employment.